EchterAlsFake/xnxx_api/README/Documentation.md

 > - Optional dependency: ffmpeg (installed in path)

-# Important Notice
+> [!WARNING]
-The ToS of xnxx.com clearly say, that using scrapers / bots isn't allowed.
+> The ToS of xnxx.com clearly say, that using scrapers / bots isn't allowed.
 > Using this API is on your risk.
 I am not liable for your actions!

 # Table of Contents